Why Mindfulness in the workplace?

 Good mental health continues to be recognised as an important part of employee wellbeing and is increasingly included in workplace benefits programmes.

 Mindlab are delighted to have partnered with Mercer as part of their Healthy workplace programme.
-Mindlab’s affordable web based course is a valuable addition to Mercer’s wide range of offerings.
+Mindlab’s affordable digital web based course is a valuable addition to Mercer’s wide range of offerings.